redhat-performance/jetlag/docs/troubleshooting.md

 ## Running Jetlag after Jetski

-If Jetlag is ran after attempting an installation with Jetski, there are several configuration items that are known to conflict and prevents successful install:
+If Jetlag is run after attempting an installation with Jetski, there are several configuration items that are known to conflict and prevent successful install:

-* Polluted dnsmasq configuration and dns services (depending on if jetlag was ran dnsmasq or coredns via jetlag)
+* Polluted dnsmasq configuration and dns services (depending on if jetlag ran dnsmasq or coredns)
 * The Jetski configured virtual bridge network could cause additional networking headaches preventing successful install

 That may not be all of the conflicts, thus the preferred method to remediate this situation is to cleanly rebuild the RHEL OS running on the bastion machine for Jetlag.